-Dr Emma Blomkamp is a Research Fellow at the Policy Lab.
-Emma is interested in creative and participatory approaches to policy design and evaluation, especially in policies and services that aim to improve health and wellbeing.
+Dr Emma Blomkamp is an Honorary Research Fellow.
+Emma's research and practice focuses on creative and participatory approaches to systems design and evaluation, especially through policies and services that aim to improve health and wellbeing.

-Emma joined the Policy Lab in late 2016 after several years' work in a social innovation agency, specialising in human-centred research and leading projects for public sector and non-governmental organisations in New Zealand.
+Emma now works as Co-Design and Evaluation Lead for strategic design consultancy Paper Giant.
+She was Research Coordinator for The Policy Lab at The University of Melbourne from late 2016 to mid 2018, after several years' work in a social innovation agency, specialising in human-centred research and leading projects for public sector and non-governmental organisations in New Zealand.
 She also has experience in governance roles with cultural organisations and has taught at universities in Australia, New Zealand, France and Cambodia.

 Emma co-edited the 2015 book Making Culture Count: The Politics of Cultural Measurement

 (Palgrave Macmillan).
 Her research on co-design, cultural policy, local governance and evidence-based policy has been published in books and journals including Evidence & Policy